More than a Fistful of Dynamite…

 These movie clues can be seen more clearly on a second watch with it all adding up to quite a chilling premise.
 After the first of these commandos found dead its put down to chance until we see more of Smith’s character and his secret activities.
 Or perhaps with an unknown American in this group of Commandos who is the real traitor.
 Time will reveal all by the end of the film.

 Smith’s true motives regarding this mission are revealed after the double act of Schaffer and Smith arrive in the castle to capture the General.
 This is in a monologue from Smith while the Nazis dine with the General and the lead up to this you half expect Rick Dalton (the lead character from Once Upon a Time… in Hollywood (2019) to make a cameo with his trusty flamethrower in his film within this film, The Fourteen Fists of McCluskey (1966).

 This film easily showcased and complimented the then talents of its leading men, Eastwood and Burton.
-In a case of if you Eastwood take the action scenes, Burton will take the speaking parts and we’ll storm the castle together.
+It felt like a case of if you Eastwood take the action scenes, Burton will take the speaking parts and we’ll storm the castle together.
 Burton at the time requiring more assistance in those physical scenes with his then poor health shows his aptitude in performing stirring and chilling monologues.
 There are lots of terrifically staged action scenes, usually with Eastwood in the thick of the action with our band of Allied brothers.

 Particular scenes such as a cable car fight and used front projection effect, where the foreground performance was used alongside a pre-filmed background for the first time.
 However, this film was reportedly nicknamed Where Doubles Dare by Burton and Eastwood.
 This reportedly with so many action scenes where the stuntmen replaced the cast, it really is where actors fear to tread.